COVID-19 cases climbing, wiping out months of progress

 Last week, the president ordered all employers with more than 100 workers to require vaccinations or weekly tests, a measure affecting about 80 million Americans.
 And the roughly 17 million workers at health facilities that receive federal Medicare or Medicaid also will have to be fully vaccinated.

-“We read about and hear about and we see the stories of hospitalized people, people on their deathbeds among the unvaccinated over the past few weeks," Biden said in announcing the rules.
-"This is a pandemic of the unvaccinated.”

-The requirements have met with resistance and threats of lawsuits from Republicans.
+The new rules have met with resistance and threats of lawsuits from Republicans.

-Tennessee now ranks first in the U.S. in new cases per capita.
-Hundreds of students have been forced to quarantine.
-Some schools have closed because of staffing shortages.
-Others have asked to switch to remote learning.

-But measures aimed at containing the virus have run into opposition.
-Last week, a Tennessee high school student who spoke at a school board meeting in favor of a mask mandate was heckled by adults while he talked about his grandmother dying from the virus.

-Stanton, the ER doctor in Kentucky, said he has admitted families where the delta variant has swept through generations, especially if the older members are unvaccinated.
+Dr. Ryan Stanton, an emergency room physician in Lexington, Kentucky, said he has admitted families where the delta variant has swept through generations, especially if the older members are unvaccinated.

 “Now in Kentucky, one-third of new cases are under age 18,” he said.
 Some children brought it home from summer camp and spread it to the rest of the family, and now, “between day care and schools and school activities, and friends getting together, there are just so many exposures.”

-In Alabama, hundreds of COVID-19 patients fill intensive care units, and one hospital contacted 43 others in three states to find a specialty cardiac ICU bed for Ray Martin DeMonia.
-It wasn't fast enough.
+In Alabama, hundreds of COVID-19 patients fill intensive care units, and hospital staff in one facility contacted 43 other hospitals in three states to find a specialty cardiac ICU bed for Ray Martin DeMonia.
+It wasn’t fast enough.
 The 73-year-old died Sept.
-1.
+1. And his family made a plea in his obituary.

-“In honor of Ray, please get vaccinated if you have not, in an effort to free up resources for non-COVID related emergencies,” his family pleaded in his obituary.
+“In honor of Ray, please get vaccinated if you have not, in an effort to free up resources for non-COVID related emergencies,” his obituary read.

 In Hidalgo County, Texas, along the Mexican border, about 50 patients were in the hospital with COVID-19 on a given day in July.
 By early August, the number had soared to over 600.

 “Back in July we were almost celebrating.
-Little did we know,” said Ivan Melendez, public health authority for Hidalgo County.
-The situation has improved somewhat, with just under 300 people in the hospital as of Monday, but ICUs are still above 90% capacity, Melendez said.
+Little did we know,” Ivan Melendez, public health authority for Hidalgo County, told The Associated Press.
+The situation has improved somewhat, with just under 300 people hospitalized for COVID-19 on Monday, but ICUs are still above 90% capacity, Melendez said.

+“We have not turned the corner,” Melendez said.
+“Double digits of people, double digits are dying every day.”

-The biggest surge over the summer occurred in states that had low vaccination rates, particularly in the South, where many people rely on air conditioning and breathe recirculated air, said Linsey Marr, a professor of civil and environmental engineering at Virginia Tech.
-She said states farther north could see upticks as the onset of cold weather sends people indoors.
+The biggest surge over the summer occurred in states that had low vaccination rates, particularly in the South, where many people rely on air conditioning and are breathing recirculated air, said Linsey Marr, a professor of civil and environmental engineering at Virginia Tech.

+Heading into colder months, states farther north with low vaccination rates, especially in the Midwest, are likely to see upticks.

+“We’re cresting the peak right now, but I don’t think it’s going to come all the way back down,” Marr said.
+“I think it’s going to kind of stay at the simmering level as it works its way through the unvaccinated population in the other states.
+And it’ll work its way north because in the wintertime, people are heating and then you get that same issue of recirculating the air indoors.”

-Vaccination rates are not as low in some Northern states, but “there’s still a lot of unvaccinated people out there.
+Vaccination rates are not as low in some of the Northern states, but “there’s still a lot of unvaccinated people out there.
 Delta is going to find them,” Marr said.

-Associated Press Writers Ken Sweet, Kimberlee Kruesi, Adrian Sainz and Tali Arbel contributed to this report.
+And vaccinated people are still not in the clear.
+Shri Amarnath said her father got sick during a business trip to Georgia just before his Aug.
+31 retirement and had to miss his last day of work and retirement festivities.

+After he had been symptom-free for 48 hours, the family left for a lake house in Tennessee.
+Everyone was vaccinated.
+But Amarnath’s mother started feeling sick during the trip and has now tested positive.